Playground Design

 A National School Grounds survey found that 65% of schools believed school ground improvements encouraged learning and 73% found behaviour improved.
 It’s important for children to be stimulated both inside and outside of the classroom.

-Problem areas are most often the ones which are marked as out of bounds, have fallen into disrepair or in which students are more likely to misbehave.
+School playgrounds often have problem areas which are marked as out of bounds, have fallen into disrepair or in which students are more likely to misbehave.

 Any areas that are restricted or unsafe tend to fall into this category.